-- Achieving a proficient level in Biology, Literature and Algebra 1on the Pennsylvania Keystone Exams. - A student who satisfactorily completes a special education program developed by an Individualized Education Program team shall be granted and issued a regular high school diploma. - Students with an Individualized Education Program must also submit a Transition Plan and a Responsible Plan for the Future as part of the IEP.
+- Achieving a proficient level in Biology, Literature and Algebra 1on the Pennsylvania Keystone Exams. - Effective with the graduating class of 2023, students have the option to demonstrate postsecondary preparedness through one of four additional pathways that more fully illustrate college, career, and community readiness. - A student who satisfactorily completes a special education program developed by an Individualized Education Program team shall be granted and issued a regular high school diploma. - Students with an Individualized Education Program must also submit a Transition Plan and a Responsible Plan for the Future as part of the IEP.